 Reproduction in Plants

-Plant reproduction is a biological process by which plants produce new individuals or offsprings.
+Plant reproduction is a biological process by which plants produce new individuals or offspring.
 Reproduction enables the continuity of plant species, generation after generation.

 Modes of Reproduction

-Modes of reproduction in crop plants mainly divided into two categories:
+Modes of reproduction in crop plants are mainly divided into two categories:

 1. Asexual reproduction.

 Asexual reproduction is a type of reproduction process that does not involve fertilization, i.e. the fusion of gametes.
 Therefore, the offsprings produced are genetically identical to the parent.